vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 ## `addRoutes`

-- A promise that resolves or reject based on the possible navigation that adding the record might trigger (e.g. being on `/new-route` before adding the route)
+- A promise that resolves or rejects based on the possible navigation that adding the record might trigger (e.g. being on `/new-route` before adding the route)

 ```ts
 window.location.pathname // "/new-route"